Data protection

 Privacy Policy

-We have written this privacy policy (version 21.08.2023-111841788) in order to explain to you, in accordance with the provisions of the General Data Protection Regulation (EU) 2016/679 and applicable national laws, which personal data (data for short) we as the controller – and the processors commissioned by us (e.g. providers) – process, will process in the future and what legal options you have.
-The terms used are to be considered as gender-neutral.
+We have drafted this privacy policy (version May 2026) to explain to you in accordance with the provisions of the General Data Protection Regulation (EU) 2016/679 and applicable national laws, which personal data (short data) we as the data controllers – and the processors commissioned by us (e.g., providers) – process, will process in the future, and what lawful options you have.
+The terms used are to be understood as gender-neutral.

 Scope

-This privacy policy applies to all personal data processed by our company and to all personal data processed by companies commissioned by us (processors).
-With the term personal data, we refer to information within the meaning of Article 4 No. 1 GDPR, such as the name, email address and postal address of a person.
-The processing of personal data ensures that we can offer and invoice our services and products, be it online or offline.
+This privacy policy applies to all personal data processed by us in the company and to all personal data processed by companies commissioned by us (processors).
+By personal data, we mean information within the meaning of Art.
+4 No. 1 GDPR such as name, email address, and postal address of a person.
+The processing of personal data ensures that we can offer and bill our services and products, whether online or offline.
 The scope of this privacy policy includes:

 - all online presences (websites, online shops) that we operate

-Other conditions such as making recordings in the interest of the public, the exercise of official authority as well as the protection of vital interests do not usually occur with us.
-Should such a legal basis be relevant, it will be disclosed in the appropriate place.
+Further conditions such as the exercise of recordings in the public interest and the exercise of public authority as well as the protection of vital interests do not usually occur with us.
+If such a legal basis should be relevant, it will be indicated at the appropriate place.

 In addition to the EU regulation, national laws also apply:

-If you have any questions about data protection, you will find the contact details of the responsible person or controller below:
+If you have questions about data protection, you will find the contact details of the responsible person or authority below:

 The cool tool GmbH